blekenbleu/MIDIio/README.md

 #### Notes:
 - This plugin **was compatible with SimHub 8.4.3's `Controllers input` and `Control mapper` plugins**
   - It has not been comprehensively tested for SimHub changes since then
-  - This allows e.g. forwarding *real* `Controllers input` properties to MIDIout or vJoy;
+  - This allows e.g. forwarding *real* DirectInput properties to MIDIout or vJoy;
     **Do NOT** configure *vJoy* properties from `Controllers input`;&nbsp; that would provoke feedback loops!
 - This plugin is **incompatible with SimHub's `Midi Controllers Input` plugin**
     - Enabling both causes SimHub to crash!!!